snehal1992/LogAnalysis/Readme.md

 Run the loganalysis.py in vagrant environment .

-- Output : Stored in test.txt file :
+- Output : Stored in results.txt file :

   First 3 rows correspond to answer 1
   Last row corresponds to answer 3